ecosystem-genomics/ecosystem-genomics.github.io/index.md

 header:
   title: Welcome to BRIDGES
   text: >+
-    Building Resources for InterDisciplinary training in Genomic and Ecosystem Sciences (BRIDGES) is an NSF-funded training program that supports outstanding graduate students (MS, PhD) who bring diverse perspectives in pursuing graduate degrees in ecosystem genomics.
+    <bold>Building Resources for InterDisciplinary training in Genomic and Ecosystem Sciences</bold> (BRIDGES) is an NSF-funded training program that supports outstanding graduate students (MS, PhD) who bring diverse perspectives in pursuing graduate degrees in ecosystem genomics.
 BRIDGES trainees pursue their degrees in a program enriched by professional training, research experiences, a certificate and minor, and mentorship opportunities.
 Fellowships available.
   action: # action button is optional
     label: Learn More
     url: '#about'